 There are several things to do in Singapore if you are alone such as joining tours, pub crawl, or couch surfing events.

 Participating in one of the tours in Singapore will bring you memorable experiences.
 For example, you can sign up for a Singabities tour – a trip to discover all the typical street food in this country, offering a rich culinary experience.

 For exploring, you can join Biking Singapore – a tour where you can sightseeing on bikes.

-Another option is the Best of Singapore tour to visit Pulau Ubin – the last traditional village remaining in Singapore and participate in exciting picnic activities there.
+Another option is the Best of Singapore tour to visit Pulau Ubin – the last traditional village remaining in Singapore and participating in exciting picnic activities.

 2. Join Singapore Pub Crawl